 Whisper Down the Lane

 Pre-cell phone generations knew this game as “telephone.”
 Sit in a circle, and have one person start by whispering a short message into the ear of the person sitting next to them, then pass it on.
 The last person to receive the message must say it out loud.
 See how closely it matches the original.

 If You Love Me, Won’t You Please Smile?

 This game typically involves sitting in a chair, but sitting on the bed works just as well.
 The objective is simple: To keep a straight face while someone tries to make you smile.
 Sit directly in front of the person, make eye contact, and say, “[Name], if you love me, won’t you please smile?”
 In response, with a completely straight face and not even a hint of a smile, the person must say, “[Name], I do love you, but no, I cannot smile.”
 Repeat until the person smiles, adding in funny faces or silly voices if the player is particularly stone-faced.

-When the next rainy day rolls around, keep the tablets in the drawers and head to the bedroom instead.
+When the next day your family has some free time, keep the tablets in the drawers and head to your Sleep Number bed instead.
 Be prepared for laughs, and maybe a pillow fight or two.

 Like diet and exercise, quality sleep is essential for optimal health and performance.
 Because everyone’s sleep needs are different, Sleep Number 360® smart beds, with SleepIQ® technology inside, sense your movements and automatically adjust firmness, comfort and support to keep you both sleeping comfortably.
 Find your Sleep Number® setting for your best possible night’s sleep.